-The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are excellent devices, the new iPhone SE 2 has a lot of appeal, and the rumored iPhone 12 series, while expensive, is certainly worth a look.
-That said, some of you might want to wait for the 2021 iPhone, presumably called iPhone 13.
+The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still excellent devices, the new iPhone SE 2 has a lot of appeal, and the iPhone 12 series, while expensive, is certainly worth a look.
+That said, some of you might want to wait for the 2021 iPhone, presumably called iPhone 13 or iPhone 12s.

-As we push deeper into 2020 we’ve seen Apple and retailers offer a bunch of great deals on the iPhone 11 series.
-The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still expensive, but price drops and trade-ins can save you a lot of cash on the company’s flagships.
+As we push into the new year we’ve seen Apple and retailers offer a bunch of great deals on the iPhone 11 series.
+The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still pretty expensive, but price drops and trade-ins can save you a lot of cash on the company’s former flagships.

 iPhone 13 Rumors